ESikich/Lenovo-Warranty-Checker/README.md

 # Warranty Checker

-This project is designed to check the warranty status of devices in an Active Directory domain.
-It uses WinRM to retrieve the serial number of each device and then uses Selenium to scrape the warranty information from the device manufacturer's website.
-The results are saved to a CSV file for future reference.
+Warranty Checker is a Python-based tool designed to retrieve the warranty information for devices in an Active Directory domain.
+It does this by first retrieving the serial number of each device using WinRM and then uses Selenium to scrape the warranty information from the device manufacturer's website.
+The results are then saved to a CSV file for future reference.

-## Dependencies

-This project requires Python 3.7 or later and the following libraries:

-- ldap3
-- selenium
-- tqdm
-- winrm

-The `tqdm.contrib.concurrent` and `tqdm.contrib.concurrent.process_map` libraries are also used to enable parallel processing.

 ## Files

 ### ad.py

-This file contains the `AD` class, which is responsible for connecting to the Active Directory domain and retrieving a list of devices.
+The `AD` class in this file is responsible for connecting to the Active Directory domain and retrieving a list of devices.
 The `get_dev_pool` method uses `process_map` to retrieve the list of devices in parallel.
 Each device is processed by the `process_entry` function in `warranty_checker.py`.
+The `AD` class uses the `ldap3` library to connect to the Active Directory domain and retrieve device information.

 ### csv_handler.py

 This file contains the `CSVHandler` class, which is responsible for reading from and writing to the CSV files.
-It also contains a `create` method that creates the CSV files if they don't already exist.
+The `in_csv`, `save_csv`, and `err_csv` methods are used to read and write data to the `warranty_info.csv` and `errors.csv` files.
+The `create` method is used to create the CSV files if they don't already exist.

 ### warranty_checker.py

 This file contains the `WarrantyChecker` class, which is responsible for retrieving the serial number and warranty information for each device.
 The `setup` method initializes the Firefox driver with a headless option, and the `get_serial` and `get_warranty` methods use WinRM and Selenium, respectively, to retrieve the necessary information.
 The `proc_pool` method uses `tqdm` to display progress bars while processing each device.
+The `WarrantyChecker` class uses the `winrm` library to connect to devices using WinRM.

 ### main.py